Alexey-Danilchenko/Kodak-DCS-Tools/Firmwares/README.md

 This firmware adds the following features to the 3.4.3.M firmware: it fixes "Image Capture Error" that can appear with fast camera communicatons.
 This was easy to cause in fast cameras like Phase One DF/DF+ and could appear occasionally in older Mamiya 645 AFD cameras.
 On Phase One DF/DF+ the problem appeared in **Digital Combined** and **Digital Short Latency** shutter modes and this firmware makes those modes fully opertional.
 The error was caused by a bug in original Kodak firmware handling image capturing state where image readout stage was not considered _busy_ time for a camera and could lead to a shot attempted whilst capturing.
 Firmware [sources are here](ProBack645/3.4.4M).

 ### [Firmware 3.4.4A.M for Proback 645 Mamiya](ProBack645/3.4.4M_Alt/PB645.bin)
 This firmware is an alternative implementation of the 3.4.3.M firmware and delivers the same functionality.
 For more details see [firmware sources here](ProBack645/3.4.4M_Alt).
+It is only here for the curious and to show that a different approach operating firmware is very functional.
+For all normal users - use the standard 3.4.4.M firmware above.

 ### [Firmware 3.4.3.M for Proback 645 Mamiya](https://drive.google.com/open?id=1Q4mIz1aos9wumnZDpdeLSlm5z32Svo1z) and [Firmware 3.4.0.CH for Proback 645 Contax/Hasselblad](https://drive.google.com/open?id=1l-_l9BQmKuJeVKslYlQg1K6n2kEW3bLw)
 These firmwares add the following features to the 3.4.2.MH and 3.3.10.C accordingly: add the ability to set metadata for manual lenses (with correct EXIF population) on all 3 Proback supported cameras.
 This functionality is new for Contax and Hassleblad Probacks and for Mamiya it was enhanced to support new setting system and user loadable list of lenses.
 Firmware [sources are here](ProBack645/3.4.3M).
 The overall list of enhancements: